Heart Attack Treatment (cont.)

 Coronary stents decrease the risks of arterial dissections, elastic recoil, and artery spasm that can occur after PTCA and cause re-occlusion of the artery.
 Studies have shown that the incidence of abrupt coronary artery closure after PTCA has declined dramatically with the introduction of coronary stents.

 Coronary stents also help to keep the coronary arteries open in the longer-term.
-After a successful PTCA, as many as 30% to 40% of patients will develop recurrent narrowing (restenosis) at the site of inflation of the balloon, usually within 6 months following PTCA.
+After a successful PTCA, a significant percentage of patients will develop recurrent narrowing (restenosis) at the site of inflation of the balloon, usually within 6 months following PTCA.
 Restenosis may or may not be accompanied by symptoms such as angina.
 Thus, restenosis often is detected by exercise stress tests performed 4 to 6 months after PTCA.
-The widespread use of coronary stents has reduced this incidence of restenosis by as much as 50%.
-The recent introduction of coated stents (stents that are coated with chemicals to further reduce restenosis) has reduced the incidence of restenosis to well under 10% and has been a major improvement in treatment.
+The widespread use of coronary stents has reduced this incidence of restenosis.
+The introduction of coated stents (stents that are coated with chemicals to further reduce restenosis) has reduced the incidence of restenosis to well under 10% and has been a major improvement in treatment.

 Viewers share their comments